Catherine Walters: Travels and later life

-In 1862, at the height of her fame, she left London, selling her house and auctioning its contents, and travelled to New York with a rich married man, Aubrey de Vere Beauclerk of Ardglass Castle, County Down, with whom she spent some months.
+In 1862, at the height of her fame, she left London, selling her house and auctioning its contents, and traveled to New York with a rich married man, Aubrey de Vere Beauclerk of Ardglass Castle, County Down, with whom she spent some months.

 Walters then went to Paris, where under the patronage of Achille Fould, Finance Minister to Napoléon III, she took her place amongst the leaders of the demimonde, and established a salon.
 It was here she met the poet Wilfrid Scawen Blunt, who remained infatuated with her for the rest of his life.

 She spent ten years in Europe, returning regularly to Leicestershire for the hunting season, furthering her reputation as a great horsewoman.
 In 1872, Walters returned to London, and as in Paris, established a salon.
 Her callers included the Prince of Wales (later King Edward VII).
 She also met the Hon.
-Gerald Saumerez, with whom she established a relationship which lasted until her death.
-In a noted case, in 1873 she was sued over a tailor's bill.
+Gerald Le Marchant de Saumarez, an artist 20 years her junior, with whom she established a relationship which lasted until her death.